 Rachel Goodrich LMSW, Workforce Development Program Manager (Part-Time)

 Rachel joined SWP in 2017 as a collaborative employee under the Mayor’s Office of Employment Development.
 Now in her role as the Workforce Development Program Manager for SWP, she focuses on workforce reporting and client management.
 However, she still supports local institutions' workforce programs that are helping local residents and employers meet the employment demands for SW Baltimore.
 She is a licensed social worker with ten years of experience in for-profit and non profit and draws on these experiences to provide Southwest job seekers with career guidance while working to connect community members to quality positions with local employers.
 She has a background working with the Spanish speaking population in Baltimore and is available for bilingual services.
-Rachel resides in Union Square with her husband and dog and is expecting their first child in late 2021.
+Rachel resides in Union Square with her husband, new baby girl, and dog.